 Rich Johnson: So, for those of you who aren’t familiar with the Paycheck Protection Program, it’s a program that the SBA kicked off in response to COVID-19.
-It was established by the CARE Act, and its intention is to help small businesses with certain working capital needs including payroll cost and some other limited things.
-It started in early April and we went through a round of funding went very quickly, and then there was a second allocation and there’s still money left for that second allocation.
+It was established by the CARES Act, and its intention is to help small businesses with certain working capital needs, including payroll cost and some other limited things.
+It started in early April, and we went through a round of funding that went very quickly, and then there was a second allocation and there’s still money left for that second allocation.
 So if it’s something that you can benefit from and you haven’t taken advantage of it yet, there is still time to do that.
-A unique feature of that that borrowers have found very beneficial is the fact that the loan amount is forgivable if certain conditions are met, and that’s kind of what we’re here to talk about today is for those borrowers who have received funding, the forgiveness application, and to kind of walk everyone through how that’s gonna work.
-We still have some time because the relevant period that we’re gonna be talking about is an eight-week period after funds were first allocated.
+A unique feature of that that borrowers have found very beneficial is the fact that the loan amount is forgivable if certain conditions are met, and that’s kind of what we’re here to talk about today … is for those borrowers who have received funding, the forgiveness application, and to kind of walk everyone through how that’s going to work.
+We still have some time because the relevant period that we’re going to be talking about is an eight-week period after funds were first allocated.
 And so even for those borrowers who got money at the very beginning, there’s still a week or more left before that period runs.

 Q: What documentation do employers need to gather in anticipation of applying for forgiveness?

 Rich Johnson: So just have your records in order and be ready to go once your covered period is over and it’s time to go apply for this forgiveness.
-I think everyone’s gonna be in a hurry to get those I’s dotted and those T’s crossed and get that done.
-You’ll wanna have your basic loan information together which are things like your taxpayer identification number, your SBA loan number, the number that your lender assigned to your loan, and your loan amount.
-You’re also going to want to have you payroll records for payroll costs in order because a huge element of determining how much is forgivable is related to payroll cost, so you’ll wanna have that available for not only your covered period, which again is that eight-week period following the allocation of funds, but also for certain reference periods, and those reference periods are February 15th of 2019 through June 30th of 2019, and also January 1, 2020 through February 29th of 2020.
-So you’re gonna want all of these records for all of those time periods together.
-And the information that will be relevant with respect to payroll costs are things like names of all of the employees and the last four numbers of their social security number, gross salary information to include commission, paid leave, and any separation payments you’ve made.
+I think everyone’s going to be in a hurry to get those I’s dotted and those T’s crossed and get that done.
+You’ll want to have your basic loan information together, which are things like your taxpayer identification number, your SBA loan number, the number that your lender assigned to your loan, and your loan amount.
+You’re also going to want to have your payroll records for payroll costs in order because a huge element of determining how much is forgivable is related to payroll cost, so you’ll want to have that available for not only your covered period, which again is that eight-week period following the allocation of funds, but also for certain reference periods, and those reference periods are February 15th of 2019 through June 30th of 2019, and also January 1, 2020, through February 29th of 2020.
+So you’re going to want all of these records for all of those time periods together.
+And the information that will be relevant with respect to payroll costs are things like names of all of the employees and the last four numbers of their Social Security numbers, gross salary information to include commissions, paid leave, and any separation payments you’ve made.
 In this payroll cost you can also include contributions made to retirement plans and payments made on behalf of employees for health insurance.
-So you’ll wanna have that information together as well.
-There’s also a credit to be given for amounts paid towards certain payroll taxes for the employers, so the employee’s portion of certain state and local payroll taxes.
-So you’ll wanna have that information available.
-If you have part-time employees, you’re also gonna wanna track this information for the period from February 15, 2020 through April 26th of 2020.
+So you’ll want to have that information together as well.
+There’s also a credit to be given for amounts paid towards certain payroll taxes for the employers … so the employee’s portion of certain state and local payroll taxes.
+So you’ll want to have that information available.
+If you have part-time employees, you’re also going to want to track this information for the period from February 15, 2020, through April 26th of 2020.
 That period is specific to part-time employees.
-And with all this information, you not only wanna have the information, but you wanna have some supporting documentation such as bank account statements, or third-party payroll reports, different tax statements, and then the receipts or canceled checks.
+And with all this information, you not only want to have the information, but you want to have some supporting documentation, such as bank account statements, or third-party payroll reports, different tax statements, and then the receipts or canceled checks.
 So we’ve talked about this eight-week period that starts on the first date of funding.
-If you make payments to your employees weekly or biweekly, your eight-week period that you’re gonna be concerned about is actually going start the first day of the payroll period that follows your allocation.
+If you make payments to your employees weekly or biweekly, your eight-week period that you’re going to be concerned about is actually going to start the first day of the payroll period that follows your allocation.
 A little bit more complicated, and a little bit different than the other, but again, we’re tying everything to payroll cost so I think that makes sense and isn’t unexpected.
 Earlier I mentioned that this was to provide working capital assistance for payroll cost and certain other expenses.
 Those other expenses are mortgage interest payments on mortgages that were in place prior to enacting of the program, and also lease and rent payments for leases that were in place prior to COVID-19, and also certain utility payments.
 So to the extent that you want to lump those costs into the amount that you can get forgiven, you need to have good records ready so that you could substantiate those expenses.

 Q: How do you calculate your “Cash Compensation” for each applicable period for each employee?